The top 6 kayak fishing shows for jaw-dropping action

 This series is currently on its fifth season and is quite the favorite in most kayak fishing circles.
 It is hosted by Jim Sammons, the very authority of kayak fishing.
 His goal is simple, he wants to be able to share the best locations and prove that anything is possible in a kayak.
 He basically travels the world to provide you with the jaw-dropping action you are looking for.
 The show features other kayak fishing enthusiasts who aim to hunt for the biggest game fish they can catch.
 The host Jim Sammons, makes each episode quite informative and somewhat instructional, he teaches his audience his personal techniques to help them land the biggest and most challenging catch they aspire.
 All episodes come with a tip-of-the-week portion too.

 The show is done in various water types in different parts of the world.
 Get ready for jaw-dropping action!
 Jim pushes the limits every single time!
-The only con we can see in this show, is the fact that is more focused on solo kayak fishing compared to tandem kayak fishing.
+The only con we can see in this show, is the fact that is more focused on solo kayak fishing compared to tandem kayak fishing and he doesn’t talk about any type, never mind discuss the best tandem fishing kayak.
 Catch Jim Sammons’ show here, clearly the best fishing show in our list.

 2. Field Trips with Robert Field

 With over 272 videos and 127,000 subscribers on his channel, Robert Field has been documenting his kayaking trips as he travels the world.
 The main difference between his kayak fishing shows and the other host; Jim Sammons’ one is the whole feel.
 Robert’s show covers every aspect of the trip in a very straightforward documentary style.
 You see every single phase from the travel, to the fishing, and even the prepping and cooking!
 One of the most memorable episodes features a shark in a mussel farm, talk about the biggest and most challenging catch, right?
 Speaking about challenging game fish, Robert does have a lot of catches to show off.